PeterWangIntel/crosswalk-website/Crosswalk-manifest.md

 **Note**

-If both "launch" and "main" are specified then "main" will be used.
+* If both "launch" and "main" are specified then "main" will be used.
+* For Android port, only support "app.launch.local_path".

 ## Minimal manifest file
 Developer can add a typical application manifest like below to declare application meta data: